Last updated 30 August, 2023.

 - What brand voices do you admire, and which do you dislike?
 Why?

-8. Distribute and amplify your content
+9. Distribute and amplify your content

 How will you reach your audience?
 There are a few ways to distribute your content:

-Search engine optimization (SEO)
+Search Engine Optimization (SEO)

-A well-written blog post or insightful podcast isn’t the key to content marketing success.
+A well-written blog post or insightful podcast isn’t the only key to content marketing success.
 You need to optimize your content for search so that the right people can find it.
-Your SEO strategy will depend on your primary business goals—for example, are you trying to increase awareness, or boost conversions and sign-ups?
+Your SEO strategy will depend on your primary business goals—for example, are you trying to increase awareness or boost conversions and sign-ups?

 Organic social distribution